galenholt/HydroBOT/README.md

 <!-- badges: end -->

-This R package forms the core of the WERP climate adaptation toolkit, ingesting hydrological scenarios representing historical or future climates or adaptation options, and processing those through various response models (currently [MDBA EWR tool](https://github.com/MDBAuth/EWR_tool), with intention to include other tools in future).
+This R package forms the core of the WERP climate adaptation toolkit (HydroBOT), ingesting hydrological scenarios representing historical or future climates or adaptation options, and processing those through various response models (currently [MDBA EWR tool](https://github.com/MDBAuth/EWR_tool), with intention to include other tools in future).
 Subsequent processing of outcomes along spatial, theme, and temporal axes are available, as well as control over outputs